 ‘Building in Quality’ consultation – tell us your views

-The RIBA, along with its partners the Chartered Institute of Building (CIOB) and the Royal Institution of Chartered Surveyors (RICS), invites people working in the UK construction industry to participate in its ‘Building in Quality’ consultation.
+The RIBA, along with its partners the Chartered Institute of Building (CIOB) and the Royal Institution of Chartered Surveyors (RICS), have invited people working in the UK construction industry to participate in its ‘Building in Quality’ consultation.

-We encourage participation from all parties, including architects, surveyors, engineers, contractors, consultants, agents, developers, investors, insurers, lawyers, representatives from industry institutions and organisations and others with an interest in the quality of the built environment.
+We have encouraged participation from all parties, including architects, surveyors, engineers, contractors, consultants, agents, developers, investors, insurers, lawyers, representatives from industry institutions and organisations and others with an interest in the quality of the built environment.

 The ultimate objective of the ‘Building in Quality’ initiative is to improve collaboration within project teams and establish a beneficial link between client and end-users through a chain of custody for quality, for the benefit of society.